IvonneBenitesRodriguez/bakery-website-2/README.md

 The project stands out because of the great variety of products we can show to the potential customers.
 The site provides the functionality to show each product's page.

 ## Features of the project
-* The project has a home page.
+* The project has a very complete home page.
-* A navigation bar.
+* A navigation bar with the logo of the company.
 * A small gallery with the main products.
+Each picture has a functionality of zoom-in effect when customer hovers it.
+* For **marketing effects** we used a *parallax scrolling effect* with the main relevant words which identifies **lebongu bakery and chocolatier artisan**
+* In the *parallax scrolling effect part* there is button that when user gives click pops-up a window with a small introduction of the company.
 * A main gallery with all the products classified by its categories with a pop-ups window to see in detail each product.
 * The pop-ups window has a button that gives you the functionality to carry to another page that describes in deep each product.
 * It also contains a footer with information and contacts links in social networks like instagram and facebook.
 Each of them with its logo.